 From Ops Engineer to Product Manager, A Career Journey

-I've had a long career journey, starting as a build engineer on Windows 98 (yes, 98!) back when I was just eighteen, all the way up to now where I am now as Director for CI/CD Product Management at GitLab.
+I've had a long career journey, starting as a build engineer on Windows 98 (yes, 98!) back when I was just eighteen, all the way up to now where I am now as Chief Product Officer.
 Looking back on my career there were a few things that I lucked into or discovered on my own that I wish I'd known a long time ago, and so figured I'd share with anyone getting started who might be interested in a similar career path, along with some advice on how to think about the phases of your career that worked well for me.

 A diverse foundation in Engineering